You can have a one of a kind, professionally designed, fully customizable label on the bottle in as fast as four weeks!*

 * It could take as little as 4 weeks, but this is dependent on many factors including but not limited to:

-how many print jobs your printer has in their queue (and if you decide to add special finishes requiring creation of tooling)
+Printing lead time (and if you decide to add special finishes requiring creation of tooling)

 2. If I want STANDARD customizations, how long will it take from the time I submit my label information to when I will receive a completed design that is ready to send off to get a COLA?